Samuel Sanders1

 Brig.-Gen. George Herbert Sanders was born on 14 September 1868.1 He was the son of Arthur Sanders and Isabella Synge.1 He married Vivien Charlotte Lifford Plunket, daughter of Hon.
 Arthur Cecil Crampton Plunket and Louisa Frances Hewitt, on 9 September 1897.1 He died on 23 October 1935 at age 67.1

-Brig.-Gen. George Herbert Sanders was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1915.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1917.1 He gained the rank of honorary Brigadier-General in 1919.1 He was invested as a Companion, Order of the Bath (C.B.) in 1919.1 He gained the rank of Colonel in the service of the Royal Field Artillery.1
+He was awarded the Distinguished Service Order (D.S.O.) in 1915.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1917.1 He gained the rank of honorary Brigadier-General in 1919.1 He was appointed Companion, Order of the Bath (C.B.) in 1919.1 He gained the rank of Colonel in the Royal Field Artillery.1

 Citations